-Thousands EUR 2015 2014
+Thousands EUR 2016 2015

-Other financial assets 490 1 236
+Other financial assets 137 490

-490 1 236
+137 490

-In September 2011, Option invested EUR 1 043k (representing 6.67%) in Autonet Mobile, Inc. to deliver the 1st Mobile IP based Telematics Control Unit (TCU) for the Automotive market.
+In September 2011, Option invested EUR 1,043k (representing 6.67%) in Autonet Mobile, Inc. to deliver the 1st Mobile IP based Telematics Control Unit (TCU) for the Automotive market.
 By entering this strategic partnership, Option will combine the knowledge of the automotive market with designing and developing wireless solutions.

-In 2012 and 2013, the Group participated in two capital increases of Autonet for a total of EUR 193K.
+In 2012 and 2013, the Group participated in two capital increases of Autonet for a total of EUR 193K, but diluted subsequently to less than 5% having not followed recent capital increases.
+Furthermore, in December 2016, Autonet Mobile, Inc purchased back 59,970 shares at USD 0.74 per share.

-The company has recognized impairment losses of EUR 746k on this participation at 31 December 2015.
-Option holds less than 10% in Autonet Mobile.
+The company has recognized impairment losses of EUR 311k on this participation at 31 December 2016 (2015: EUR 746k) based on a share price bid received from Autonet.